 |

-A cantor and rabbi/educator talk about #OnwardHebrew from each of their perspectives.
+ABOVE: Rabbi-Educator Nicki Greninger and Cantor Leigh Korn talk about #OnwardHebrew from each of their perspectives.
 Great conversation starter for synagogue leadership teams.
-(Webinar)
+(Webinar; 60 min)

 |